janstrng/Evaluating-IoT-devices/Devices/Dlink-camera.md

 ## Score
 In the matrix below have we just put the points that stands out, and where basic updates can be done:
 ![image](https://user-images.githubusercontent.com/76153202/160277255-c49719b1-6fb0-4864-89dc-975327f6945b.png)

+INT2: There are four open ports on the device, none that are found to be vulnerable but still make up for an attack-vector!

+AUT4:  The only requirements passwords are 6 characters.
+From a security perspective is this less almost every other system with passwords.
+This makes it easy for the user to create an easy password.

+PER2: User must "specifically requested to be removed from our databases"

+COM1: Response for request of data has yet to be confirmed

+AUT2: The authentication area is were our research found the D-Link systems most vulnerable.
+As for this point didn't we really find any clear mechanism.
+The reason the point don't have the value of implementation on 4 is because the user has the option to enable Face-ID or Two-factor authentification.

+UPD1: D-Link don't have any public date on when the support period will end, but **normally** announce the end of support at least three month in advance

+PER8: Data is transmitted to Google and Salesforce located in USA